Car Insurance for Driving to Mexico: What U.S. Drivers Must Know

 • Full coverage costs more per day

-• Older vehicles may not warrant full coverage cost
+• Older vehicles may not warrant the added full coverage cost

 Here's a breakdown of what each coverage type includes: